What To Do If Your Pet Gets Into Your Holiday Treats

 - Christmas tree sap

-Dogs and cats love to chew on things they shouldn’t.
-But, if you are not sure that your dog has dined on the décor, watch their behavior.
+If you are not sure that your dog or pet has dined on the décor, watch their behavior.
 Are they avoiding food and water?
+Acting strangely?
 Chances are, they have been eating something they shouldn’t.

 Remember: if your pet begins vomiting, acting lethargic, and you suspect they have ingested harmful decorations, take them to the vet immediately.
-Sometimes they will have to pass the object, but it may be stuck in their throat or bowel which will require intervention.
+Sometimes they will have to pass the object, as it may be stuck in their throat or bowel, which will require intervention.

 Does your pets abdomen or tummy area feel hard or blocked?
 Do they seem to be having trouble urinating or defecating?
-If it feels hard or they seem to have trouble with their bowels, you may need to seek help.
+If their abdomen feels hard or they seem to have trouble with their bowels, you may need to seek help from your vet.
 If their abdomen feels bloated but they are acting otherwise okay, try a holistic remedy.
-Again, acting in the first hour can make a huge different.
+Again, acting in the first hour can make a huge difference, so remember to keep an eye on your pet during the holidays.